Home/Hybrids/Best for Low Handicappers

 How do I gap my hybrid with my irons?

 Target a 10-15 yard gap between your longest iron and your hybrid.
 Most low handicappers set their hybrid 1-2 degrees stronger than their longest iron loft.
-The Qi4D Rescue (#2) and Cobra OPTM (#3) offer the most post-purchase gapping adjustability.
+The Cobra DS-Adapt (#2) leads here with its FutureFit33 hosel (33 loft/lie settings), and the Qi4D Rescue (#3) and Cobra OPTM (#4) also offer extensive post-purchase gapping adjustability.

 Editorial independence:Reading the Break is not affiliated with any golf equipment manufacturer.
 Our scores are never influenced by affiliate relationships.
 Some links on this page are affiliate links — if you buy through them, we may earn a small commission at no extra cost to you.
 Full disclosure.